 The answers to these questions will help you uncover if they play multiple shots around the greens, dig deep into the turf when they swing, play in wet conditions, and how many wedges they like to play.

 Most sets can include a pitching wedge and gap wedge though that only gives players two wedge lofts to use to create a multitude of needed shots around the greens to get the golf ball to stop close to the pin and not skip off the putting surface.
 From an instructional and playing perspective, it is much easier to grab the best-lofted wedge for the shot, than create and effectively perform a different golf swing for each location and shot to the pin they encounter.
 Having a sand wedge with 10-14 degrees of bounce on the sole to get out of bunkers and even a lob wedge for high floating shots to stop quickly on the putting surface in the wedge set is critical to building and successfully implementing a reliable short game or scoring game around the greens.

 Putting well can make any player shoot better scores so having a quality putter is important.
 After all, at least 36 strokes a round come using a putter.
 What the golfer in your life is playing now is typically a good indicator of what they prefer to use.

-Focusing on the style of putter, whether a larger mallet size or smaller blade, is a good place to start.
-Also consider the length—33-inch putters for players under 5’7” and 35-inch putters for players above 6’ is a good starting point to finding the right putter for their game.
+Focusing on the style of the putter, whether a larger mallet size or smaller blade, is a good place to start.
+Also, consider the length—33-inch putters for players under 5’7” and 35-inch putters for players above 6’ is a good starting point to finding the right putter for their game.